The American Cleaning Institute (ACI)

 FALSE: The grade of PVA used for laundry detergents dissolves completely and biodegrades within hours of wastewater treatment, making it impossible for it to accumulate in other materials.
 There is nothing left for other materials to affix themselves to.
 EPA has verified this through decades of scientific research on the lack of toxicity of PVA.

-PVA has recently been found among other microplastics in drinking water and human breast milk.
+PVA has recently been found among other microplastics in human breastmilk.

-MISLEADING: The study cited to support this claim found ONE PVA particle in 34 samples.
-The identified particle by the study was brown in color, whereas PVA designed for detergent films is clear.
-In that PVA is approved by the U.S. Food and Drug Administration (FDA) for safe use in a range of food, medicine and agricultural products that are ingested by people every day, the study itself concluded that it would be impossible to identify the source.
+MISLEADING: The study cited to support this claim for human breast milk found one PVA particle in 34 samples.
+That particle was brown in color, whereas PVA designed for detergent films is clear.
+An analysis of the study data (from a spectrograph) showed that the identified particle displayed characteristics inconsistent with the highly soluble grade used to make detergent packets.
+Moreover, PVA is approved by the U.S. Food and Drug Administration (FDA) for safe use in a range of food, medicine and agricultural products that are ingested by people every day, which were not controlled for in the study.
+Additionally, the study concluded that it would be impossible to identify the particle source.

 When you toss a laundry pod into your washing machine, the plastic goes down our drains and pollutes our environment.
 While PVA might not be visible to the human eye, it’s still contributing to our current plastic crisis at a massive scale.